Analyzing Cameco (NYSE:CCJ) & Nouveau Monde Graphite (NYSE:NMG)

 |3.00

-Nouveau Monde Graphite currently has a consensus target price of $13.50, indicating a potential upside of 98.53%.
-Cameco has a consensus target price of $23.40, indicating a potential upside of 35.65%.
-Given Nouveau Monde Graphite’s stronger consensus rating and higher possible upside, equities analysts plainly believe Nouveau Monde Graphite is more favorable than Cameco.
+Cameco presently has a consensus price target of $23.40, suggesting a potential upside of 36.13%.
+Nouveau Monde Graphite has a consensus price target of $13.50, suggesting a potential upside of 91.49%.
+Given Nouveau Monde Graphite’s stronger consensus rating and higher possible upside, analysts plainly believe Nouveau Monde Graphite is more favorable than Cameco.

-0.1% of Nouveau Monde Graphite shares are held by institutional investors.
-Comparatively, 58.5% of Cameco shares are held by institutional investors.
-1.0% of Cameco shares are held by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.
+54.7% of Cameco shares are owned by institutional investors.
+Comparatively, 0.1% of Nouveau Monde Graphite shares are owned by institutional investors.
+1.0% of Cameco shares are owned by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

-This table compares Nouveau Monde Graphite and Cameco’s revenue, earnings per share and valuation.
+This table compares Cameco and Nouveau Monde Graphite’s gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue